ffund/intro-ml-tss21/slides/1-explore-data.md

 ::: notes

-In Spring 2020, many papers were published that claimed to use machine learning to diagnose COVID-19 patients based on chest X-rays or other radiography.
+Between January and October 2020, more than 2000 papers were published that claimed to use machine learning to diagnose COVID-19 patients based on chest X-rays or other radiography.
+But a later [review](https://www.nature.com/articles/s42256-021-00307-0) found that "none of the models identified are of potential clinical use due to methodological flaws and/or underlying biases".

 To train these models, people used an emerging COVID-19 chest X-ray dataset, along with one or more existing chest X-ray dataset, for example a pre-existing dataset used to try and classify viral vs. bacterial pneumonia.